 - CHANGES indicates that I’m looking for the changes since the specified version

 - @ver is the variable I set up to store the version number.
 CHANGETABLE will return all of the results reflecting changes since this version.
 Note that you can use a variable as I did, or just pass in a scalar number (using the literal 470 here would have accomplished the same thing)

 When I run the code above, I receive the following result set.

 This tells me the version of the insert and/or update, the operation (I, U, or D for insert, update, or delete, respectively), the column mask for update operations (more on this momentarily), and the primary key of the row impacted by this change.
 Because CHANGETABLE() returns a table, I could easily join this result set back to the original table to see the change operation along with the current data in that table.

 This will look a little different for an update operation.
 Next I’ll execute an update statement, but first, I’m going to note the current version of change tracking (which is still 476).

 Now the update statement, which will update two rows in the [Emp] table:

 Now when I run the CHANGETABLE() code from above, using the more recent change tracking version (476) as a starting point, I get a different result set:

 Honestly, I don’t know that I’ve ever used the CHANGE_TRACKING_IS_COLUMN_IN_MASK function.
-It’s a bit of a pain because the syntax is difficult, and you have to run this for each column you want to check.
+It’s a bit of a pain because you have to run this for each column you want to check.
 Most of my work is in data warehousing, and I’ve run into few cases where I need to know exactly which columns were updated – I just want to know if the row has been updated.
 However, for other scenarios (especially in OLTP), I can see the need for this.